bjorntrondsen/rails_exception_handler/README.markdown

 ## Compatiblity

-The gem should work with all versions of Rails 3 and 4.
-It does not work with Rails 2.
+The gem should work with all versions of Rails 3, 4 and 5.

 See Travis-CI for info on which rubies it is tested against: http://travis-ci.org/#!/Sharagoz/rails_exception_handler